ShibiHe/Q-Optimality-Tightening/README.md

 # Learning-to-play-in-a-day-Optimality-Tightening
-This is my raw implementation to paper [Learning to Play in a Day: Faster Deep Reinforcement Learning by Optimality Tightening](https://openreview.net/pdf?id=rJ8Je4clg).
+This is my implementation to paper [Learning to Play in a Day: Faster Deep Reinforcement Learning by Optimality Tightening](https://openreview.net/pdf?id=rJ8Je4clg).
 I plan to release a fully-functioned version soon.

 # Dependencies
 * Numpy